Vectorial1024/laravel-cache-evict/README.md

 ```

 ### Will this tool help me reclaim `database` disk spaces?
-No, but if you are using this tool regularly to evict expired items, then you do not need to worry about reclaiming free space.
+No, but if you are using this tool regularly to evict expired items, then you usually do not need to worry about reclaiming those disk spaces.
 For more details, talk with a system admin/database specialist.

 ### Can I run this tool during high-traffic hours?
 Sure!
 This tool is designed with high-traffic situations in mind.
 It is memory-efficient and (for `database` caches) non-blocking.